MostroP2P/mostro/book/src/take_sell_ln_address.md

 ## Mostro response

-Mostro send a nip 04 event to the buyer with a wrapped `order` in the content, it would look like this:
+Mostro send a Gift wrap Nostr event to the buyer with a wrapped `order` in the rumor's content, it would look like this:

 ```json
 {